-The Regional Needs Assessment (RNA) contains information collected by the Prevention Resource Center in Region 7 (PRC 7) with the Brazos Valley Council on Alcohol and Substance Abuse (BVCASA) and the Texas Department of State Health Services (DSHS).
+The Regional Needs Assessment (RNA) contains information collected by the Prevention Resource Center in Region 7 (PRC 7) with the Brazos Valley Council on Alcohol and Substance Abuse (BVCASA) and the Health and Human Services (HHSC).
 The RNA provides stakeholders (i.e., policymakers, health care workers, and interested residents) in the state, PRC and community at large, with a comprehensive view about the trends, outcomes and consequences associated with drug and alcohol use within the region and across the state.
 The RNA enables stakeholders to engage in long-term strategic prevention planning relative to the needs of the community.
 This RNA also serves as a template for sharing information with stakeholders in the future.
 Finally, this RNA will influence the development of a Regional Data Repository (RDR) which will function as part of a state data repository.

 In this RNA, members of the PRC 7 sought to provide a descriptive account of Central Texas based on multiple datasets to address the following questions: What do we know from datasets?
 And what could be perceived as a concern from data?
 Most data presented is available at a county level upon request (contact the PRC to make a request).
-As datasets were examined, several concerns were made visible by illustrating county level extremes (e.g., the highest percentage in dropout rate), including:
+As datasets were examined, several concerns were made visible by illustrating county level extremes (e.g., the highest percentage in dropouts), including:

-- Perceptions of marijuana as harmful have decreased among college students and adolescents. - Alcohol and marijuana were the primary substances for which people sought DSHS treatment. - There were more drug arrests than arrests related to alcohol. - There are more prescriptions than people (1.3 prescriptions per person). - Social support association scores for region 7 were greater than the state average score. - The number of students as polled by the TSS, Texas School Survey, who say none of their friends use marijuana, tobacco, or alcohol has increased greatly in the last few years. - Percieved access to alcohol (and to a lesser extent marijuana and tobacco) has dropped in the last few years among students polled by the TSS. - Percieved danger of alcohol, marijuana and prescription drugs among students polled by the TSS has decreased since 2014. - Current and lifetime use of alcohol and prescription drugs has decreased some, while marijuana has stayed the same.
+- Perceptions of marijuana as harmful have decreased among college students and adolescents. - Alcohol and marijuana were the primary substances for which people sought DSHS treatment. - There were more drug arrests than arrests related to alcohol. - There are more prescriptions than people (1.3 prescriptions per person). - Social support association scores for Region 7 were greater than the state average score. - The number of students as polled by the TSS, Texas School Survey, who say none of their friends use marijuana, tobacco, or alcohol has increased greatly in the last few years. - Perceived access to alcohol (and to a lesser extent marijuana and tobacco) has dropped in the last few years among students polled by the TSS. - Perceived danger of alcohol, marijuana and prescription drugs among students polled by the TSS has decreased since 2014. - Current and lifetime use of alcohol and prescription drugs has decreased some, while marijuana has stayed the same. - Percent of Juvenile Justice problems related to alcohol, tobacco and other drugs increased between 2014 and 2016 - The dropout rate in Mills County has greatly increased starting in 2015, with many other counties seeing a jump to above 10% in 2016, while Brazos country has stayed consistently high for the region.